nos/client/README.md

 <h1 align="center">nOS</h1>
 <p align="center">
-  <strong>nOS</strong> is a NEO-powered virtual operating system that allows for Decentralized Application development, hosting, discovery, and interaction.
+  <strong>nOS</strong> is a NEO-powered virtual operating system that serves as the gateway to the NEO Smart Economy.
 </p>

 ## Getting Started